 Introduction to IoT Boards

-Internet of Things has a never-ending scope in real-world applications and has been widely considered by organizations and governments all over the world.
-The number of design boards available for IoT is also overwhelming with large industrial involvement.
-Many microcontroller panels, daughter boards, chipboard devices, and application-specific ICs are available with onboard Wi-Fi routers, infrared, other communication protocols and many General-Purpose Input/output pins for sensor interface.
+The Internet of Things has a never-ending scope in real-world applications and has been widely considered by organizations and governments worldwide.
+The number of design boards available for IoT is also overwhelming, with large industrial involvement.
+Many microcontroller panels, daughter boards, chipboard devices, and application-specific ICs are available with onboard Wi-Fi routers, infrared, other communication protocols, and many General-Purpose Input/output pins for sensor interface.
 IoT boards are essentially hardware structures used to build models of the inventions of the designer.
 There’s a wide range of IoT boards available in the market today.

 Classification of IoT Boards

-In today’s market, one can find a large number of boards with different specifications.
+In today’s market, one can find many boards with different specifications.
 IoT boards can be broadly classified into three segments:

 - Microcontroller Boards